sematext/docs/docs/guide/monitoring-guide.md

 ### Side Navigation

-Side navigation is peristent UI region that can be collapsed / toggled on or off for full reports view, and is used to easily switch across monitoring, log management, transaction tracing, real user monitoring, and other user & team system features.
-All side navigation options are selectable at all times and the right aligned chevrons indicate that the top level section is collapsible and contains additional subitems.
+The persistent region on the left that can be collapsed, is used to easily switch across monitoring, log management, transaction tracing, real user monitoring, and other user & team features.
+All side navigation tabs are selectable.
+If they have chevrons, it indicates that the top level section is collapsible and contains additional subitems.
+The subitems will let you explore all your Apps, or choose a particular App.

-Side Navigation consists of the following top level sections:
+Side navigation top level sections for infrastructure and application performance monitoring, log management, transaction tracing, and real user monitoring:

 - Dashboards
 - Infrastructure